Chapter 1. System Requirements

 1.2.
 Installation and Upgrading

-Use of Red Hat Developer Toolset 9.1 requires the removal of any earlier pre-release versions.
+Use of Red Hat Developer Toolset 10.0 requires the removal of any earlier pre-release versions, including Beta releases.
 If you have installed any previous version of Red Hat Developer Toolset, uninstall it from your system as described in the Uninstalling Red Hat Developer Toolset section of the Red Hat Developer Toolset User Guide.